bookschool/org/div/notes/Life Science/04 Genetics The Science of Heredity/04 Genetics The Science of Heredity.md

 skill that they will need to survive in the wild.
 Explain the features of your rehabilitation activity to your class.

-29. You would probably recognize a Dalmatian if you saw one—Dalmatians typically have white coats with distinctive black or brown spots.
+29. You would probably recognize a Dalmatian if you saw oneâ€”Dalmatians typically have white coats with distinctive black or brown spots.
 Spots are a defining characteristic of the Dalmatian breed.
 These spots can be large or small, but all Dalmatians have them.
 In Dalmatians, spots are a dominant trait.
 When two